42i-ai/my-benefits/README.md

 As a tool for visualization, we will use Streamlit[^17].
 Streamlit is a powerful open-source Python library designed to effortlessly transform machine learning and data science projects into interactive web apps, ideal for sharing complex insights with non-technical audiences.
 Its standout feature is the rapid development cycle, allowing scripts to become fully functional web applications in mere hours, enhancing communication with decision-makers.
 Streamlit's pure Python approach obviates the need for web development expertise, streamlining the workflow for data scientists.
 Despite its simplicity, Streamlit efficiently handles user interactions through an immediate mode UI and smart caching, ensuring a smooth and responsive user experience.
 This blend of ease of use, quick development, and no requirement for additional web technology skills makes Streamlit a highly accessible tool for sharing data-driven insights.

-To run the Stremlit app from the project folder, exectue the following code:
+### Topic Modeling

+We will user Topic Modeling for analyze the text and cluster the documents in topics.
+Topics Modeling assumes:

+- Documents with similar topics use similar groups of words.
+- Latent Topics can then be found by search the groups of words that frequently occurs together in documents across the corpus.

 # 3 - Data Extraction OCR